tomas-fryza/avr-course/firmware/02-leds/README.md

 ## Control two LEDs

-1. Use [ATmega328P reference manual](https://www.microchip.com/wwwproducts/en/ATmega328p) to find out the meaning of control registers DDRB, PORTB, PINB.
+1. Use the [ATmega328P datasheet](https://www.microchip.com/wwwproducts/en/ATmega328p) to find out the meaning of control registers DDRB, PORTB, PINB.

-2. Draw the basic ways to connect a LED to the output pin of the microcontroller.

-3. See [schematic of Arduino Uno board](../../docs/arduino_shield.pdf) in docs folder of Digital-electronics-2 repository and find out which pins can be used as output pins.
+2. See [schematic of Arduino Uno board](../../docs/arduino_shield.pdf) in docs folder of Digital-electronics-2 repository and find out which pins can be used as output pins.

-4. Determine the value of resistor with respect to the required [LED current](https://electronicsclub.info/leds.htm).

-5. Use breadboard, connect resistor and second LED to Arduino output pin and program an application that blinks alternately with a pair of LEDs.
+3. Use breadboard, connect resistor and second LED to Arduino output pin and program an application that blinks alternately with a pair of LEDs.
 Use the delay library as in the previous exercise.

     > In VS Code terminal use commands `make all` and `make flash` to compile and download the code to AVR flash program memory.
     >